Software Mitigation of RISC-V Spectre Attacks: RISC-V Spectre Attacks

 Spectre-BTI was reproduced on RISC-V on the experimental speculative core BOOM.
 In this variant, arbitrary locations in the allocated memory of a program can be read exploiting the indirect branch instructions - \verb|jalr| for calls and \verb|jr| for jumps.
 Each jump/call to an indirect address, loaded in a register, creates a speculation window during which essential information can be brought into the cache memory.
 As on other architectures, in case of a mispredict, the cache is not cleared and the information can be retrieved by an attacker.

 The attack is illustrated by reading memory from the same process, having a role-play between an attacker and a victim.
 In our experiments we use this approach due to the limitations imposed by the simulator (as will be later described).
 The time needed to execute is quite long, so we prefer to use a single binary.
 In the first phase, the attacker mistrains the Branch Target Buffer (BTB) jumping for a large number of times to a valid fixed address.
 The valid jump is taken to a segment of code that discloses information from a certain memory region.
 This step makes the predictor assume that the jump will always be taken.
 In the second stage, the attacker makes the victim execute an indirect jump to another (normally illegal) address, where the disclosed information is of interest to the attacker, and, due to the training phase and speculation, the predictor assumes the jump will be taken and the pipeline proceeds with the memory access.
 Thus, the second phase can create side-effects into the cache, side-effects that provide unauthorized information to the attacker.
 In the end, even if the jump is made to the correct address, the data from cache can still be read by the attacker.

 We will present here only the main aspects of this attack in order to introduce our work.
 The implementation details can be found in the Supplementary Material and also in the original paper \cite{spectre_boom}.
-Spectre authors present an attack based on the indirect calls having two pieces of code similar to the functions presented in Figure \ref{code:Spectre-v2}.
+Spectre authors present an attack based on the indirect calls having two pieces of code similar to the functions presented in Listing \ref{code:Spectre-v2}.
 Spectre-v2 was presented by the authors only for indirect calls that appear, for example, when we are talking about virtual functions.
 We extended this example and add a new one for the indirect jumps when the register keeps the address of a snippet of code, such as for a switch case.
 Thus, in the new example, we took the assembly code generated for this function, removed the instructions related to the stack frame and used the global variable \verb|passInIdx| to access the desired memory.
 Even if for the calls we could have maintained \verb|passInIdx| as a parameter, we also kept it as a global variable for linearity.